 Some of the most common sexually transmitted diseases in the world include HPV (human papillomavirus), also known as genital warts.
-Other extremely common bacterial infections in the world are chlamydia and gonorrhea, while common viral infections include HIV and syphilis.
+Other common bacterial infections include chlamydia, gonorrhea and syphilis.

 The biggest issue with STDs and why they are so common, is because they might not have many symptoms at all.
 4 out of 5 women with chlamydia have no symptoms.
 This is also the case with other infections including HIV and syphilis, where you may not be aware you have the infection, until the disease has progressed to much later, which makes it incredibly important to get tested.

 What Are The Most Common Symptoms Of STDs (Sexually Transmitted Diseases)

 In terms of symptoms, for many women, a vaginal discharge is completely normal, known as a physiological discharge.
 However, in certain cases, like if you have an STD, you can develop what is called a pathological discharge, which is an abnormal discharge.
 Abnormal discharge is discharge that may smell unpleasant, or is different from normal discharge in colour e.g. yellow, grey, green.

 Some women may experience an alternation of their periods, some women will experience bleeding after sex, or bleeding in between their periods.
 Other women may experience pain during or after intercourse.
 These are all indicators of STDs in women.